playframework/playframework/documentation/manual/scalaGuide/main/sql/ScalaDatabase.md

 > **Tip:** Each `Statement` and `ResultSet` created with this connection will be closed as well.

-A variant is to set the connection's auto-commit to `false` and to manage a transaction for the block:
+A variant is to set the connection auto-commit to `false` automatically and to manage a transaction for the block:

 ```scala
 DB.withTransaction { conn =>